IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2018-12-08-gesture-controlled-robot.md

 Enjoy driving your robot!!!

-> ## Note
+## Note

-> -You can refer to the previous blog- &quot;How to get started with bots&quot; by -Tarun Mittal (dated June 1st ,2017) to get more insight into working of bots.
+> -You can refer to the previous blog - How to get started with bots by -Tarun Mittal (dated June 1st ,2017) to get more insight into working of bots.

 ## Some basic arduino tutorials :